SunflowerAries/ICS-Spring20-Fudan/assignment-3(I)/index.md

 You'd better review *6.4 Cache Memories* in CSAPP first and understand how `cache` `set` and `line` modules should be organized (*PS*: you'd better also create a module for Line Replacement Strategy).
 You can refer to module declarations listed below.

-**Remember**: declarations below are for reference only.
-You may need to modify them according to your way to implement cache.
+**Hint**: declarations below are for reference only.
+You may modify them (e.g. exposed ports) according to your way to implement cache (and we think there should be **no changes to cache.v** because we think all the ports are musts and we should set up these ports to ease our testing).

 #### Reference Implementation